eglinmartin/Coursework-1---Sheep-Model/README.txt

 Parameters" and select the option being changed.
-Type into the Spyder console the number that you wish to change it to, and press Return to save.
+Type into the Spyder console the number that you wish to change it to, and press Return to save it.
 When
 'Run model with current parameters' is then selected, the model will run using the changes that have been made.